fo-am/foam-kernow/guide.md

 well as needing to be taken into account for cashflow, but there we go.

-### R&D tax relief
+### R&D Tax Relief

-Looking at the document [currently here](https://www.gov.uk/guidance/corporation-tax-research-and-development-rd-relief) and [the details currently here](https://www.gov.uk/guidance/corporation-tax-research-and-development-rd-relief#uncertain) we are elegible to ease the cashflow problem with corporation tax and even potentially get some extra back by claiming for R&D tax relief.
+Looking at the document [currently here](https://www.gov.uk/guidance/corporation-tax-research-and-development-rd-relief) and [the details currently here](https://www.gov.uk/guidance/corporation-tax-research-and-development-rd-relief#uncertain) we are eligible to ease the cash flow problem with corporation tax and even potentially get some extra back by claiming for R&D tax relief.